 After all, it’s not that awful.
 Remember what the fellow said: In Italy, for thirty years under the Borgias, they had warfare, terror, murder, bloodshed, but they produced Michaelangelo, Leonardo Da Vinci, and the Renaissance. … In Switzerland, they had brotherly love.
 They had five hundred years of democracy and peace, and what did that produce? … The cuckoo clock.

 The argument for Armstrong is that as a cyclist he was just doing what everyone else was doing, and OK, maybe that was wrong, but my God, man, look at all that he’s accomplished since then with his foundation and the inspiration he’s been.

-And there is no doubt that a lot of cyclists who competed against Armstrong in the Tour de France were also doping.
+e is no doubt that a lot of cyclists who competed against Armstrong in the Tour de France were also doping.

 But not everyone was cheating.
 What we’ll never know is what greatness might have been achieved by one of those non-cheaters if all of those who had been doping were caught.
 A non-cheating victor, with all the publicity he received, might have started his own foundation and done even more wonderful things than Armstrong’s foundation has achieved.

 What I also know is that Americans, as a group, are a most forgiving people.
 But in order to grant redemption, we want and need the Oprah/Walters moment.
 The moment the person confesses his or her past sins.
 Tears are shed, healing is begun, and our fallen heroes and heroines are reborn.
 It’s redemption and it’s the American way.